Slovak Telekom

 Slovak Telekom is the convergent telco provider with the largest internet, fixed-line, digital TV, ICT and mobile services portfolio.
-The company is 100% owned by Deutsche Telekom AG.
+The company is wholly owned subsidiary of Deutsche Telekom AG.

 The Slovak Telekom Group consists of the parent company Slovak Telekom a.s. and its subsidiaries Zoznam s.r.o., Zoznam Mobile s.r.o., Telekom Sec s.r.o., PosAm s.r.o., and DIGI SLOVAKIA s.r.o.

 History

 Until 1 July 2010, T-Mobile Slovensko was a mobile operator and a separate company owned by Slovak Telekom.
 After this date, T-Mobile was merged with the parent company Slovak Telekom.

 Until 2 May 2005, T-Mobile Slovensko operated under the name EuroTel Bratislava.

 Services

-As of April 2018, Slovak Telekom covers 93% of Slovak population with 4G mobile network, introduced LTE-A technology to various towns in Slovakia, with speeds up to 375Mbit/s.
+As of April 2018, Slovak Telekom covers 93% of Slovak population with 4G mobile network, introduced LTE-A technology to various towns in Slovakia, with speeds up to 375 Mbit/s.
 It also introduced VoLTE (Voice over LTE) technology that allows calls directly in 4G, without need to switch to 3G and 2G.

 Digital television service of Slovak Telekom, Magio TV, reached 600,000 customers in Q1 2018.
 The company also branched out to a new line of products for connected home and internet of things (IoT) and introduced a Magenta SmartHome brand.

-Slovak Telekom had four strategic priorities in 2017: innovations, best connectivity, superior user experience and digital television.
+Slovak Telekom had four strategic priorities in 2017: innovations, the best connectivity, superior user experience and digital television.